AgentD/squashfs-tools-ng/README.md

 ## Further Information

-A documentation of the SquashFS on-disk format can be found here:
+A documentation of the SquashFS on-disk format in plain text format can be found in the [documentation directory](doc/format.txt), which is based on an online version that can be found here:

 https://dr-emann.github.io/squashfs/